 Although the majority of commuting trips in the village are by private automobile, Oswego is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Oswego area by reducing both traffic and air pollution.

 The most common language spoken in Oswego is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.